tatiananantes/skills-workshops/test_driven_development/translating_user_stories_into_code/README.md

 - What the feature would enable them to do
 - What the feature should do

-To help us understand the code we need to write we only need to consider the third part of the statement.
+To help us plan the code that needs to be written, we only need to consider the third part of the statement.

 A working code example might look like:
 ```